2024 Was The Year Fashion Really, Truly, Finally Fell In Love With Sports

 Sports Gets Pop Culture-ified

 Reality TV-style shows have helped to boost interest Stateside in individual athletes across a range of sports.
-F1 viewership in the US has tripled over the last decade — something Netflix's Formula 1: Drive to Survive series certainly had a hand in.
+F1 viewership in the US, for one, has tripled over the last decade — something Netflix's Formula 1: Drive to Survive series certainly had a hand in.
 The drivers, meanwhile, have become known for their “paddock fits,” i.e. the looks they wear on their way to races.

 While Hamilton is perhaps the best-known trendsetter in the sport (he’s often in head-to-toe designer, and has a collab with Dior), others like Yuki Tsunoda and Zhou Guanyu have leaned into fashion as a form of expression.